The Only Good Debt

 8 Let no debt remain outstanding, except the continuing debt to love one another, for whoever loves others has fulfilled the law.

-When we turn our focus to paying our continual debt of love, everybody wins.
+When we turn our focus to loving people, everybody wins.

 God wants love to be our only debt, but most of us don’t get there overnight.
 Financial freedom is a journey you take one step at a time.
 And like any journey, you’ll go farther and faster if you’re walking with friends.